 Charleston’s Martin Luther King monument facing long steps

-“Some (agreements) are going to have to be signed off by the director of the National Park Service for us to proceed,” Tim Stone, superintendent of the Fort Sumter National Monument, said Thursday during a meeting on the effort.
+“Some are going to have to be signed off by the director of the National Park Service for us to proceed,” said Tim Stone, superintendent of the Fort Sumter National Monument.

-Charleston City Council earlier approved a new memorial to King at Liberty Square, not far from the S.C.
-Aquarium and the Charleston waterfront.
+Charleston City Council earlier approved a new memorial to Martin Luther King Jr. at Liberty Square.

 But because the property is owned by the Park Service, the federal government is going to be closely involved.

 The memorandum of understanding between the city and the National Park Service calls for placing the new King memorial at the 4-acre downtown park next to the S.C.
 Aquarium and the Park Service’s Fort Sumter Visitors Center.

 Read more in tomorrow’s editions of The Post and Courier.